 - Cases of solid core pool noodles on eBay (supplies are very erratic)

-- 6-packs of solid core pool noodles on Amazon (best price I can find)
+- 6-packs of solid core pool noodles on Amazon (best price I could find)

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.